 Journal article

-Resection as the definitive treatment for unilateral non-oriental primary intrahepatic lithiasis
+Liver resection as the definitive treatment for unilateral non-oriental primary intrahepatic lithiasis

-P Herman, MV Perini, MAC Machado, T Bacchella, V Pugliese, WA Saad, JEM da Cunha, MCC Machado, JG Rodrigues
+P Herman, MV Perini, MAC Machado, T Bacchella, V Pugliese, WA Saad, JEM Da Cunha, MCC Machado, JG Rodrigues

-AMERICAN JOURNAL OF SURGERY | EXCERPTA MEDICA INC | Published : 2006
+American Journal of Surgery | EXCERPTA MEDICA INC | Published : 2006

 Abstract

-BACKGROUND: The current study sought to evaluate the results of liver resection as the treatment for unilateral non-oriental primary intrahepatic lithiasis (PHIL).
-METHODS: Twenty-seven symptomatic patients (mean age 42 years) were submitted to liver resection; the indications were parenchymal fibrosis/atrophy in 22 and biliary stenosis in 5.
+Background: The current study sought to evaluate the results of liver resection as the treatment for unilateral non-oriental primary intrahepatic lithiasis (PHIL).
+Methods: Twenty-seven symptomatic patients (mean age 42 years) were submitted to liver resection; the indications were parenchymal fibrosis/atrophy in 22 and biliary stenosis in 5.
 Resection was associated with a Roux-en-Y hepaticojejunostomy in patients with a significant degree of dilation of the extrahepatic biliary duct.
-RESULTS: There was no operative mortality and the morbidity rate was 7.4% (2 patients with biliary fistula).
+Results: There was no operative mortality and the morbidity rate was 7.4% (2 patients with biliary fistula).
 After a median follow-up of 41.2 months, the overall rate of good results was 92.6%.
 All patients su..

 View full abstract